jake31may/intro-to-matlab/_episodes/04_arrays.md

 adapted: true
 ---
 ## Arrays
 In MATLAB, arrays are a way of storing and manipulating data.
-Matrices here are two dimensional, with a `n` rows and `m` columns.
+Matrices here are two-dimensional, with a `n` rows and `m` columns.
 A vector in MATLAB is defined as a two-dimensional array where one dimension is 1 - this is different to other languages where they can be one-dimensional.

 ## Vectors
 MATLAB is best known for its linear algebra capabilities.
 In MATLAB, it is easy to create arrays, which are any type of matrix or vector.
 To make a row vector, we can use square brackets and commas (`,`) from the command window: